SmartWool Merino 250 Crew

 Patagonia Capilene Lightweight Crew

 Not comfortable with spending triple digits to get into one?
-The Patagonia Capilene Lightweight Crew is a light and breathable option that offers the quality of construction and durability Patagonia is known for, plus rings in under the $50 mark!
+The Patagonia Capilene Lightweight Crew is a light and breathable option that offers the quality of construction and durability Patagonia is known for as well as value.
 Attention to detail in construction makes this a comfortable top that breathes well, dries lightning fast, and is built for movement and getting your sweat on.
 The impressively lightweight double knit fabric is cool, soft against your skin, and has a loose and comfortable fit.
 The fabric's stretch paired with its full underarm gusseted design allows for ultimate mobility while the drop-tail hem and thumb loops allow your sleeves and torso to stay in place while climbing, skiing, mountain biking, etc.

 This layer proves to be a perfect balance during those even-tempered seasons, though it's not a great layer if warmth is a priority, as it is by no means made for the deep cold of winter.
 It excels at high output aerobic activities that require a quick-wicking, fast-drying, breathable layer.
 A great piece for activities like cross-country skiing, fall mountain biking, trail running, and climbing in cool to hot conditions.
 Light and packable, we like having the Capilene Lightweight Crew in our packs, from crag bags to carry-ons.